karatelabs/karate/karate-core/README.md

 Also see the examples for [chaining](#chaining).

 ## `retry()`
-For tests that need to wait for slow pages or for handling un-predictable element loading times, Karate allows you to *temporarily* tweak the internal retry settings.
+For tests that need to wait for slow pages or deal with un-predictable element load-times or state / visibility changes, Karate allows you to *temporarily* tweak the internal retry settings.
 Here are the few things you need to know.

 * the [default retry settings](https://github.com/intuit/karate#retry-until) are
-  * `count`: 3, `interval`: 3000 milliseconds
+  * `count`: 3, `interval`: 3000 milliseconds (try three times, and wait for 3 seconds before the next re-try attempt)
-  * it is recommended you stick to these, which should suffice for most applications
+  * it is recommended you stick to these defaults, which should suffice for most applications
   * if you really want, you can change this "globally" like this:
     * `configure('retry', { count: 10, interval: 5000 });` in [`karate-config.js`](https://github.com/intuit/karate#configuration)
-    * or *any time* within a script like this: `* configure retry = { count: 10, interval: 5000 }`
+    * or *any time* within a script (`*.feature` file) like this: `* configure retry = { count: 10, interval: 5000 }`
-* by default any actions such as `click()` will *not* be re-tried and this is what you need most of the time for tests that run smoothly and *quickly*
+* by default, all actions such as `click()` will *not* be re-tried, and this is what you would stick to most of the time - for tests that run smoothly and *quickly*
-  * but some troublesome parts of your flow will require re-tries and this is where the `retry()` API comes in
+  * but some troublesome parts of your flow *will* require re-tries, and this is where the `retry()` API comes in
   * there are 3 forms:
     * `retry()` - just signals that the *next* action will be re-tried if it fails, using the [currently configured retry settings](https://github.com/intuit/karate#retry-until)
-    * `retry(count)` - the next action will *temporarily* use the `count` provided as the limit for retry-attempts
+    * `retry(count)` - the next action will *temporarily* use the `count` provided, as the limit for retry-attempts
     * `retry(count, interval)` - *temporarily* change the retry `count` *and* retry `interval` (in milliseconds) for the next action

 And since you can [chain](#chaining) the `retry()` API, you can have tests that clearly express the "*intent to wait*".
-This results in easily understandable one-liners - *only* at the point of need:
+This results in easily understandable one-liners, *only* at the point of need:

 ```cucumber
 * retry().click('#someButton')